 The barber shop where Albert Anastasia was shot dead

-This is the location where mafia crime boss Albert Anastasia was shot dead.
+This is the former barber shop where mafia boss Albert Anastasia was shot dead.

-It is situated on 7th Avenue in Manhattan, just south of Central Park.
+It is located at 870 7th Avenue in Manhattan, New York.

-At the time of the shooting, it was the barber shop of the Park Sheraton Hotel.
-However, these days, it is a Starbucks outlet.
+At the time of the shooting, it was the barbershop of the Park Sheraton Hotel.
+These days, it is a Starbucks outlet.

 Albert "The Mad Hatter" Anastasia was one of the most fearsome figures in mob history.